kullatnunu/atacgraph/README.rst

    $ vi ~/.bash_profile

-   (2) Add your MethGo path to the PATH environment variable.
+   (2) Add your ATAC-graph path to the PATH environment variable.

    ::